Thermomechanical response of thickly tamped targets and diamond anvil cells under pulsed hard x-ray irradiation: DISCUSSION

-In one possible experiment, a tamped sample of an anvil-cell design could be placed under some small initial stress (to ensure good initial confinement) and thermal stresses introduced by x-ray heating could be controlled by the anvil's high strength and peak potential confining stress.
-So long as the confinement can withstand the additional thermal stresses (on the order of GPa or higher for conditions considered here, which is readily achieved) (Figs \ref{fig:HYADESambient} and \ref{fig:IM}) then the target could be stabilized.
+In one possible experiment, a tamped sample could be placed under some small initial stress (to ensure good initial confinement, and void elimination).
+Thermal stresses introduced by x-ray heating could be controlled by the anvil's high strength and potential stress resistance.
+So long as the anvils can withstand the additional mechanical stresses (on the order of GPa or higher for conditions considered here, Sec. \ref{Sec:ResultsHydro}) and any heating (Sec. \ref{Sec:FEResults}), the target could be stabilized indefinitely.
+The anvil cell provides a built in way to safely relieve thermal stresses in samples to a mechanical equilibrium confinement state\cite{Dewaele:1998} without hydrodynamic expansion, solving a principal issue in tamped laser-driven targets that may only be partially mitigated by tamping alone.
+The extended target stabilization would permit studies over a wide range of timescales, accessing phenomena including electron-ion thermalization, structural transitions and thermal conduction, and enable repeated exposures of the same sample on arbitrary timescales, and sample recovery.
+This approach would require some apparatus to apply a compressive force across the target, as in a standard pressure cell configuration, with suitable windows for admittance and observation of radiation.